 Whether you do your own pest control or have a professional service do it for you, it is a good idea to keep up with your protection throughout the colder Winter months.
-This is especially true in the warmer climate areas of the desert southwest like here in Carlsbad and Artesia New Mexico.
+This is especially true in the warmer climate areas of the desert southwest like here in Carlsbad.

 First, Let's define pest control.
 It's not just about simply applying chemical pesticides to kill and repel bugs and rodents.
 A good pest prevention program starts with creating exclusion steps to keep pests out and eliminating food sources as well as using chemicals and traps when necessary.
 Also see: First Steps To Effective Pest Control for more details about creating exclusion and eliminating critter food sources.